Positive result of €3.5 million: water authority continues to invest

 Framework for 2026 budget - €1.5 million to cushion tax rate increase

-The water board is in talks to schedule the repairs in time for the national Flood Protection Program (HWBP).
+The water authority in talks to schedule the repairs in time for the national Flood Protection Program (HWBP).
 The HWBP provides for the reinforcement of all primary sea defences in the country by 2050; in the Noorderzijlvest area, the Eemshaven-Delfzijl section was completed within this programme in 2019.
 The reinforcement of the Lauwersmeer-Vierhuizergat section is currently being carried out.

 Decision-making at the meeting of July 9